-This Creamy Brussels Sprouts au Gratin is the perfect easy and delicious side dish!
-This recipe features roasted brussels sprouts and pearl onions smothered in a decadent, creamy gruyere cheese sauce and sprinkled with a buttery, crunchy topping.
-This brussels sprouts casserole is restaurant worthy and guaranteed to become a family favorite!
+This Creamy Brussels Sprouts au Gratin recipe requires just 8 ingredients (plus a few pantry staples) and 15 minutes of hands-on preparation!
+Featuring roasted brussels sprouts and pearl onions smothered in a decadent, creamy gruyere cheese sauce and sprinkled with a buttery, crunchy topping!
+This restaurant-worthy brussels sprouts casserole is the perfect easy and delicious side dish – and it’s guaranteed to become a family favorite!

 This rich and creamy Brussels sprouts recipe is the perfect side dish for family dinners, or a delicious addition to your holiday table!
 It goes perfectly with turkey breast roulade, chestnut stuffing, your favorite cranberry sauce and homemade rolls!
 Or, serve it with grilled steaks and sautéed mushrooms for a cozy weeknight dinner!

 Update: This post was originally published in November 2014.
 I’ve made updates to the post below to include new photos and more information about brussels sprout gratin.
 Plus, I’ve included in-depth step-by-step photos and a recipe video to show you how easy this brussels sprout casserole is to prepare!

 Hi friends!
 Are you ready for the creamiest, dreamiest, most swoon-worthy side?